 Places to see near Valley of Fire State Park:

-4) Hoover Dam (1 hour away).
+- Hoover Dam.
 You’ll have to drive into Vegas, then head south to Arizona.
 I would also recommend seeing the Gold Strike Hot Springs hike there.

-7) Las Vegas and it’s actually about 30-40 minutes from Valley of Fire State Park.
+- Las Vegas hikes too and most of them are actually about a 30-40 minutes from Valley of Fire State Park.

 - Kanarra Falls.
 It’s an awesome slot canyon and waterfall hike in Utah (about 1 hour away from Valley of Fire).

 - This is where I want to hear YOUR ideas.
 If you’ve been to this park and have your own recommendations on what to see, I’m all ears!
 Just post your comment/thoughts below.